delight/grails-modernizr/README.md

 It offers the un-minified version of the JavaScript-Library in the Development-Stage and the minified elseways.
 It integrates nicely with the resources plugin.

 Note: The plugin is esp. useful in Development-Stage.
-For an optimal experience in production it better to build your specific version of the JavaScript-Library as it is unlikely that you will use all of the over 40+ tests.
+For an optimal experience in production it is better to build your specific version of the JavaScript-Library as it is unlikely that you will use all of the over 40+ tests.
 Checkout http://www.modernizr.com/download/ for a cumstomized version.

 What is it?